Dragon Legal in 2026: What It Costs, What It Runs On, and the Best Alternative

 Nuance Communications launched Dragon NaturallySpeaking in 1997.
 Over the next decade, they built specialized versions for medicine, law, and other professional fields.
 Dragon NaturallySpeaking Legal was the first purpose-built legal dictation product with a meaningful vocabulary expansion for legal terms.

 For years, law firms ran Dragon on local workstations.
 The software processed speech on-device using a profile trained on each attorney's voice.
-That local processing model was, coincidentally, exactly what privilege protection required: no audio leaving the building, no third-party access.
+That local processing model was, coincidentally, exactly what privilege-conscious firms wanted: dictation processed in the building, with no audio sent to a vendor's servers.

-When Nuance shifted to a subscription model and launched Dragon Legal Anywhere, everything moved to the cloud.
-Then Microsoft acquired Nuance for $19.7 billion in 2021.
-Dragon Legal Anywhere became a Microsoft product, running on Microsoft Azure.
+When Nuance shifted to a subscription model and launched Dragon Legal Anywhere, recognition moved to the cloud.
+Microsoft then acquired Nuance in a roughly $19.7 billion deal announced in April 2021 and completed in March 2022.
+Dragon Legal Anywhere became a Microsoft product running on Microsoft's cloud infrastructure.

 It still recognizes legal terms well.
 The vocabulary didn't disappear.
 But the architecture changed fundamentally, and that change matters for attorneys in ways it doesn't matter for, say, a sales team using Dragon for CRM notes.